The reason you’re in a dead bedroom, is You.

 Step 2

 Keep the conversation light.
-The conversation can be about anything, and it shouldn’t be sexual at all.
-It can be about just prioritising your partner in the conversation, or asking them how they are today.
+The conversation can be about anything, but it shouldn’t be sexual at all.
+It should be about prioritising your partner in the conversation.
 Talk about anything that comes up, but keep it light, and keep it fun.
 Keep that chat going for as long as you both feel comfortable.

 Step 3

-Don’t mention sex, at least for a little while.
-Take sex off the table in complete totality in your relationship right now.
+I would recommend that you Take sex off the table in complete totality right now.

 The reason for this is that sometimes, to fix your dead bedroom, you need to stop thinking about how much sex you’re not having, and let that go.
 Park that sexual frustration for a while if you can.
-This process is more about you and healing you and your relationship.
+This process is more about you and healing as a couple, not jumping each others bones.

 Please don’t pester your partner for sex right now.
 Don’t make sex the centre of every conversation.
 Just sit by the fire side and talk to each other.
 Keep the conversation fun and light, and enjoy being in the same space.